buy house cipro Shan-Style Tofu Curry

-This isn’t your typical curry.
+Shan-style tofu curry isn’t your typical curry that you might be used to from Thailand or India.
 It’s not soupy and it’s not spicy.
-This curry is unique to an area of Myanmar called Inle Lake.
+This curry is unique to an area of Myanmar called Inle Lake, in Shan State.
 The reason it’s unique is because they use a special kind of tofu that is only made in that area.
-Instead of making tofu with soybeans, they use chickpeas or other yellow beans, This gives the tofu a unique texture and flavor much different than regular tofu.
-I found this style to be much more flavorful, and I even enjoyed it raw with just a little salt on top.
+Instead of making tofu with soybeans, they use chickpeas or other yellow beans.
+This gives the tofu a unique texture and flavor much different than regular tofu.
+Locals even eat this tofu raw with a little bit of red sauce and salt.

 The process of making this type of tofu is very labor intensive and I have never seen anything like it sold in the states.
 However, you could easily replicate this dish in your own home using regular firm tofu.
 There are very few ingredients making this a quick and simple dish, yet packed full of flavor.

-This recipe is out of Mr. Min’s Recipe Book: An Introduction to Shan Cuisine, which was given to us during our cooking class.
+This recipe is out of purchasing Proscalpin Mr. Min’s Recipe Book: An Introduction to Shan Cuisine, which was given to us during our cooking class with him on Inle Lake.
+If you would like to see more Shan-Style dishes made from Myanmar, http://precisionairductcleaning.com/hvac-blower-before-and-after-cleaning/ check out the video from our cooking class here.

 Directions for Shan-Style Tofu Curry:

-1. Cut tofu into cubes (make sure to strain off any water from the packaging) and fry in hot oil (peanut or oil of your choice)until the edges are crispy
+1. Cut tofu into cubes (make sure to strain off any water from the packaging) and fry in hot oil (peanut or oil of your choice) until the outside edges are crispy.

 2. Dice tomatoes and spring onions